'Take Me Back to Beale' Movie Review

 Take Me Back to Beale is written and directed by Carolyn Yancy-Gunn.
 It features over seventy students and graduates of Carolyn's Finishing Academy, which is a premier performing arts, and charm and etiquette school located in Memphis, Tennessee.

 The majority of the docudrama was filmed on location in nostalgic areas in Memphis.
 The locations were incredibly similar to the different eras of Beale Street that are portrayed in the movie.

 Take Me Back To Beale has been produced in three parts called "books."
 Each book represents a distinct period of Beale Street history.

 What's It All About?

-The fictional aspect of the film is further emphasized by the subtitles of each part (book) of the trilogy.
-The subtitles describe what happens before, during, and after Hank visits a Beale Street hoodoo lady in the 1940s.
+The fictional aspect of the film is emphasized by the subtitles of each book (era) of the trilogy.
+The subtitles point to events that occur before, during, and after Hank visits a Beale Street hoodoo lady in the 1940s.